We all know exercising regularly can keep you active as you age, with fewer health issues — but how do you actually do it?

 1. Get the go-ahead

 If you haven’t seen a doctor lately, that’s your first stop.
-He or she will give you a physical exam to assess your present fitness level and make sure you’re healthy enough to start picking up the pace.
+They’ll give you a physical exam to assess your present fitness level and make sure you’re healthy enough to start picking up the pace.

 This is the time to find out whether any medical problems will affect your exercise routine.
 You may need to adjust for conditions such as heart problems, arthritis or diabetes, but exercise can also help you manage these conditions, so don’t get discouraged.